 In some places, refugees have formed organisations to support each other.
 They advise people and work for their political rights.
 Some refugee organisations only work for a specific group of people.
 On the websites Refugeewelcomepad and W2eu.info you can find a list of refugee organisations.
 You can also set up a refugee organisation.
 Ask an advice office

 Non-governmental organisations (NGOs)

 In Germany there are NGOs which support refugees.
-These are organisations which work indepently of the german government.
+These are organisations which work independently of the German government.
 They advise people and work politically for the rights of refugees.
 The biggest NGO for refugees in Germany is called Pro Asyl.
-On the Pro Asylyou can find a lot of information (in german and in english).
-In almost all states in Germany, there is a Refugee Council (Flüchtlingsrat).
+On the website of Pro Asyl,you can find a lot of information (in german and in english).
+In every state in Germany, there is a Refugee Council (Flüchtlings-Rat).
 In Baden-Württemberg, there is the Refugee Council of Baden-Württemberg (Flüchtlings-Rat Baden-Württemberg).
-On the website of the Refugee council of Baden-Württemberg,you can find a lot of information (unfortunately, only in german).
+On the website of the Refugee Council of Baden-Württemberg, you can find a lot of information (unfortunately, only in german).
 The Refugee Council of Baden-Württemberg also advises via phone and email.
 The email-adress is email@example.com.
 The phone numer is 0711 553 283 4.
 You can call on Mondays to Fridays between 2 PM and 5 PM.